Storebrand Asset Management Group Sustainability Investment Policy

 While companies are present on the observation list, portfolios without prior holdings will be restricted from investing in the said companies.
 Portfolios with prior positions will be allowed to maintain these positions.
 However, the maximum portfolio weight will be limited to 1.2 times the original position as defined by portfolio weight from the date of observation status.

 As sustainability is an essential factor in companies’ long-term financial performance, it is vital to provide our fund managers with the necessary tools to integrate company specific risks and opportunities.
-Whilst relevant across our selection of investment styles, the degree of relevance and integration may differ among the funds offered by the Storebrand Group.
-A central tool for the Storebrand Asset Management Group to provide sustainability information, is our in-house sustainability rating.
+Whilst relevant across our selection of investment styles, the degree of relevance and integration may differ among the funds offered by Storebrand Asset Management Group.
+A central tool for Storebrand Asset Management Group to provide sustainability information, is our in-house sustainability rating.
 The basis for the rating is an ESG Risk Rating that rates a company’s exposure to and management of financially material Environmental, Social and Governance (ESG) risks.
 A rating is also generated on companies’ ESG Opportunities, measured from alignment with financially relevant Sustainable Development Goals.
-Companies that provide sustainable solutions are rewarded, while companies that hinder the selected goals and face associated financial risk are penalized.
+Companies that provide sustainable solutions are rewarded, while companies that hinder the selected goals and face associated financial risk are penalised.
 ESG information is made available for portfolio managers to facilitate systematic integration into the investment processes.
 Carbon foot printing and other qualitative information are used to offer fund managers better insights and understanding of the sustainability performance of portfolio companies.
 ESG information is also made available on a fund level.

-The Storebrand Asset Management Group believes in exercising our rights as shareholders.
+Storebrand Asset Management Group believes in exercising our rights as shareholders.
 We employ two main ways of doing this.
 Either through voting at shareholder meetings, or engaging – through direct dialogue – with the management and board members for our various holdings.

 Both tools can be very effective in addressing concerns regarding environmental, social and corporate governance.
 Combined they can strengthen each other and be an effective signal to companies on where we stand on various issues that are important.
 We will therefore use both methods to influence companies’ behaviour over time.